Resource-Aware LLM Reasoning for Mobile Edge General Intelligence: A Joint Optimization Framework for LLM reasoning for MEGI

 \subsubsection{System Components and Workflow}

-As illustrated in Fig.~\ref{Fig2}, our proposed framework enables efficient and scalable LLM inference in MEGI environments.
-It comprises three components: the BS Control Unit, distributed Edge Devices (Experts), and the integrated CoT Reasoning Module.
-These components collaboratively execute an optimized, distributed inference workflow tailored for resource-constrained and latency-sensitive settings.
+As illustrated in Fig.~\ref{Fig2}, the proposed framework comprises three primary components: the BS Control Unit, distributed Edge Experts, and the integrated CoT Reasoning Module.
+These components execute a collaborative inference workflow optimized for resource-constrained settings.

 \textbf{The BS Control Unit} serves as the central coordinator of the inference process.
 It initiates the end-to-end pipeline when a user submits a natural language query.
-The BS first tokenizes the input and transforms each token into high-dimensional embeddings through the model’s initial layers, including self-attention blocks.
-The BS then invokes the MoE gating network, which computes soft assignment scores for each token across the pool of available expert networks.
-Based on these scores, the top-$k$ experts for each token are selected to participate in the inference.
-The BS subsequently batches tokens according to expert assignments and transmits them to the selected edge devices via downlink channels.
+To implement task-level routing, the BS first analyzes the input query to extract its global feature representation.
+This representation is fed into the global gating network, which computes a relevance score for each edge expert, quantifying the match between the task's domain and the experts' specialized capabilities.
+Based on these scores, the BS assigns the entire inference task to the top-ranked edge expert.
+Instead of decomposing the task into tokens for disjoint processing, the BS dispatches the complete query to the selected edge device via downlink channels.
+This avoids the high communication overhead associated with frequent token exchange.
 Transmission is power-adaptive to ensure both energy efficiency and communication reliability.

-\textbf{The Edge Devices}, each equipped with a dedicated expert network, act as distributed computation nodes that enable system scalability within the MEGI infrastructure.
-Each expert is a specialized feed-forward neural module derived from a sparsely activated MoE layer in the LLM architecture, with capabilities enhanced by prior SFT on domain-specific or task-specific datasets.
-This fine-tuning refinement enables each expert to achieve higher baseline accuracy and improved computational efficiency for its specialized inference tasks, as demonstrated in Section \ref{section:fine-tuning}.
-As a result, the framework benefits from SFT-enhanced experts, leading to better overall performance and more robust CoT reasoning on complex queries.
-These devices execute expert-specific inference tasks assigned by the BS and operate under constraints of device-local memory, computational resources and communication interfaces.
-Depending on task complexity and available resources, each device can process multiple tokens simultaneously.
-Upon receiving token batches, edge devices perform integrity checks using cyclic redundancy codes (CRC).
+\textbf{The Edge Devices} act as distributed computation nodes that enable system scalability within the MEGI infrastructure.
+In our framework, experts are implemented as standalone small models.
+Each expert is hosted on an edge device and is specialized through prior SFT on domain-specific datasets.
+This fine-tuning refinement enables each expert to achieve higher baseline accuracy and improved computational efficiency for its specialized inference tasks, as in Section \ref{section:fine-tuning}.
+It is worth noting that while this work focuses on architectural sparsity and adaptive reasoning depth, our framework differs from model compression techniques.
+The deployed expert models can be readily integrated with post-training quantization to further reduce memory footprint and execution latency without altering the proposed optimization logic.